xasleep/BP-record/README.md

 # BP-record

-### A WeChat mini-program for recording blood pressure, built using Codex via DeepSeek-v4 pro.
+### A WeChat mini-program for recording blood pressure, built using Codex via GPT-5.5.